sagarbuddhic/questions/README.md

 ***Babel***

 Babel is a JavaScript transpiler that converts edge JavaScript into plain old ES5 JavaScript that can run in any browser (even the old ones).
 It makes available all the syntactical sugar that was added to JavaScript with the new ES6 specification, including classes, fat arrows and multiline strings.

+***Compilers***

+A JavaScript compiler takes JavaScript code, transforms it and returns JavaScript code in a different format.
+The most common use case is to take ES6 syntax and transform it into syntax that older browsers are capable of interpreting.
+Babel is the compiler most commonly used with React.

 ***HOC***